spectrocloud/librarium/packages/docs/content/04-clusters.md

 # Cluster Health

-Spectro Clodud monitors cluster infrastructure on a regular basis and reports health on the management console.
+Spectro Cloud monitors cluster infrastructure on a regular basis and reports health on the management console.
 Overall health is computed based on the following factors:

-* Heartbeat - Spectro Cloud's management agent, which runs inside the cluster periodically sends a heatbeat to the management console.
-Missing heartbeats are typically indicative of a problem such as cluster infrastrcuture going down, lack of netowrk connectivty etc. Failure to detect heartbeat over a period of time results in an unhealthy status for the cluster.
+* Heartbeat - Spectro Cloud's management agent, which runs inside the cluster periodically sends a heartbeat to the management console.
+Missing heartbeats are typically indicative of a problem such as a cluster infrastructure going down, lack of network connectivity, etc. Failure to detect heartbeat over a period of time results in an unhealthy status for the cluster.
-* Node Conditions - Kubernetes maintains status for each cluster node in the form of conditions such as DiskPressure, MemoryPressure, NetworkUnavailable etc. Spectro Cloud monitors these conditions and reports back to the management console.
+* Node Conditions - Kubernetes maintains status for each cluster node in the form of conditions such as DiskPressure, MemoryPressure, NetworkUnavailable, etc. Spectro Cloud monitors these conditions and reports back to the management console.
 Any node condition indicating a problem with the node results in an unhealthy status for the cluster.
-* Metrics - Spectro Cloud collects usage metrics such as CPU, Disk, Memory etc. The cluster is marked as unhealthy if the usage metrics cross specific thresholds over a period of time.
+* Metrics - Spectro Cloud collects usage metrics such as CPU, Disk, Memory, etc. The cluster is marked as unhealthy if the usage metrics cross specific thresholds over a period of time.

 # Usage Monitoring

-Spectro Cloud continuously monitors cluster resources and reports usage for the cluster as well as individual nodes.
-The following metrics are reported on cluster overview page of the management console.
+Spectro Cloud continuously monitors cluster resources and reports the usage for the cluster as well as individual nodes.
+The following metrics are reported on the cluster overview page of the management console.
 By default the metrics are only displayed for the worker nodes in the cluster:

 * Cores Used - A cluster-wise break down of the number of cores used.
 * CPU Usage - Current CPUs used across all cluster nodes.
-Additionally usage over a period of time is presented as a chart
+Additionally, usage over a period of time is presented as a chart
 * Memory Usage - Current memory used across all cluster nodes.
-Additionally usage over a period of time is presented as a chart
+Additionally, usage over a period of time is presented as a chart
 * CPU Requests - Total CPUs requested across all pods.
 * Memory Requests - Total memory requested across all pods.